or, I can’t remember what the commands are. I promise to write them down this time...

 Gross.
 Have you seen the output?

 Sure, it’s faster to type.
 That’s about all it’s got going for it.
-This is like a get-off-my-lawn-but-backwards issue.
-Let’s embrace adding color and formatting.
+Let’s add color and formatting.
 You can do it the hard way if you want.
 The command’s right there, but I’m not responsible for the multiple wasted seconds trying to parse all that.